Citation, DOI, disclosures and article data

 Reminiscent of plain radiographic findings, but in better detail.
 Visualized as an expansile, cystic lesion with scalloped, well-corticated borders.
 Density of cystic contents varies with viscosity.
 Cortical breach suggests possible soft tissue involvement.

-Keratocystic odontogenic tumors will typically demonstrate 3:
+Odontogenic keratocysts will typically demonstrate 3:

 T1: high signal due to cholesterol and keratin contents

-- T2: heterogeneous signal
+T2: heterogeneous signal

-- DWI: restricts due to presence of keratin
+DWI/ADC: restricts due to presence of keratin

 Treatment and prognosis